rust-lang/rfcs/text/3334-niche.md

 Causing a type with a niche to contain one of its niche values (whether by construction, writing, or transmuting) results in undefined behavior.

-The niche attribute may either contain `value = N` where `N` is an unsigned integer, or `range = R` where R is a range expression whose endpoints are both unsigned integers.
+The niche attribute may either contain `value = N` or `range = R`.
+The value given for `N`, or the endpoints of the range given for `R`, may be either a literal value of the same type as the field, or an unsigned integer literal.

-The unsigned integers may use any integer base representation (decimal, hex, binary, octal), but must not have a type suffix.
+Signed and unsigned integer literals may use any integer base representation (decimal, hex, binary, octal), but must not have a type suffix.
 The unsigned integers are interpreted as the bit patterns in memory corresponding to the representation of the field.
 For instance, a struct with a float field could specify one or more NaN values as a niche using the integer representation of those values.

-The range may be exclusive (`start..end`), inclusive (`start..=end`), or open-ended (`start..`).
+The range may be exclusive (`start..end`), inclusive (`start..=end`), open-ended (`start..`), open-start (`..end`), or open-start inclusive (`..=end`).

+Note that an open-start range on a signed field or floating-point field will include all values less than the upper bound, including any negative numbers less than the upper bound.
+For instance, a field of type `i8` with a niche range of `..2` will have as niche values `1`, `0`, `-1`, `-2`, ..., `-128`.

 The attribute `#[niche]` may only appear on a struct declaration.
 The struct must contain exactly one field.

 The field must have one of a restricted set of types:
-- A built-in integer type (iN or uN).
+- A built-in unsigned integer type (uN).
+In this case, the niche specification must use an unsigned integer.
+- A built-in signed integer type (iN).
+In this case, the niche specification may use a signed integer, or an unsigned integer corresponding to the two's complement representation.
+For instance, a field of type `i32` could have a niche of `-1` or equivalently `0x8000_0000`.
 - A built-in floating-point type (fN).
-(The niche must still be specified using the integer representation.)
+In this case, the niche specification may use a floating-point number, or an unsigned integer corresponding to the IEEE representation of that floating-point type.
 - A `char`.
-(The niche uses the integer representation, and gets merged with the built-in niches of `char`; if the result after merging would have multiple discontiguous niches, the compiler need not take all of them into account.)
+In this case, the niche specification may use a `char` literal, or an unsigned integer.
+The niche gets merged with the built-in niches of `char`; if the result after merging would have multiple discontiguous niches, the compiler need not take all of them into account.
 - A raw pointer.
-(This allows user-defined types to store a properly typed pointer while using known-invalid pointer values as niches.)
+In this case, the niche specification must use an unsigned integer.
+This allows user-defined types to store a properly typed pointer while using known-invalid pointer values as niches.
-- A fieldless enum with a `repr` of a built-in integer type.

 Declaring a niche on a struct whose field type does not meet these restrictions results in an error.